 The color?
 There was color, you betcha, but really only on Vega.
 At 41x, Alpha Lyrae was surrounded by a considerable (blue, not purple) halo.
 At 94x, the halo went from “there” to verging on the disturbing.
 While careful focus minimized it, this is a short focal length achromat, and you will not banish the color.
 You can mask it with a filter, but it will still be there reducing contrast.
 That said, none of the deep sky objects showed any color whatsoever.
 Neither did bright Arcturus.
 This would not be a scope for looking at the brightest stars, but I am unlikely to do that with it anyway.
 Caveat?
-It appears some people are more troubled by excess color than others.
+Some people (especially those with younger eyes with less yellowed lenses) are more troubled by excess color than others.

 How about the Moon and planets?
 The Moon wouldn’t be above the trees till late, and the planets, Mars and Saturn, were down behind the treetops to the southwest.
 I have never tried the AR on the Moon or the planets.
 My guesses would be: Venus purty much unbearable, Jupiter bearable and showing considerable detail, Mars OK, Saturn pretty, the Moon fine on the terminator with a loss of contrast on the disk.
 In other words, this scope would be alright for casual inspection of the planets, but not what you’d want if that is a regular pursuit.
 I will turn the AR to Luna, at least, one of these nights and report back.